 Attendance to the religious events of Holy Week in Rome is completely free, however, it is necessary to book the ticket in advance, since there is a massive influx and places are very limited.
 In this article, you will learn first-hand how to get tickets to enjoy Holy Week in Rome.

 Who doesn't love the typical Easter sweets?
-We already know that the best pizzas are eaten in Rome and that the best ice cream is also in Rome, but if you thought that in Italy there was no gastronomy beyond pasta, pizza and ice cream, you were wrong.
+We already know that Rome has the best pizzas and the best ice cream in Rome, but if you thought that in Italy there was no gastronomy beyond pasta, pizza and ice cream, you were wrong.
 Easter eggs, made with chocolate and symbol of good luck, are a tradition at this time of the year in Italy.
-You will find them in dark chocolate, with liqueur, filled, with surprises?
+You will find them in dark chocolate, with liqueur, filled, with surprise....
 For all tastes!

 Some are so big that you can even get inside them, others are real edible works of art and some are designed for collectors.
 My advice is to buy them in the artisan bakeries of Rome, even if you'll be really sorry to eat them!